USAFA-ECE/ece382/docs/Assignments/lab14.md

 ## 🚚 Deliverables

 ### Deliverable 1
-- **[6 Points]** Demo `Program14_2()` proving the edge-triggered interrupts are properly working.
-Your LCD will display the number of collisions and the bump data that identifies which bump switch is pressed.
-Explain why the number of collisions displayed in the LCD is incorrect.
+- **[6 Points]** Demo `Program14_2()`, showcasing the count of collisions and the bump data identifying the pressed bump switch.
+Explain why the count of collisions displayed on the LCD is incorrect.

 ### Deliverable 2
 - **[6 Points]** Demo `Program14_3()` running a simple set of commands - `Motor_Backward()`, `Motor_TurnRight()`, and `Motor_Forward()`.
 On a collision, the robot must stop and restart the set of commands.